07. Who is required to undertake system participation?

 'Packaging that is designed and intended to be used multiple times for the same purpose and whose actual return and reuse is facilitated by suitable logistics, and encouraged by an appropriate incentive system, usually a deposit.'

 All of these constituent elements must be satisfied cumulatively; even the appropriate incentive system is mandatory.
-Where a producer/distributor sells exclusively reusable packaging, the system participation, registration and recovery requirements do not apply to them.
+Where a producer/distributor sells exclusively reusable packaging, the system participation and recovery requirements do not apply to them.

 Yoghurt jar example: